For many avid (and not-so-avid) gymgoers, the idea of being able to get a killer workout in the garage is like a dream.

 - Cardio equipment, such as a treadmill or a stationary bike

 - Medicine balls

-5. Don't Let Your Garage Gym Become Cluttered
+5. Safety Guide: Don’t Let Your Gym Become Cluttered

-Keep your gym's available space in the back of your head as you shop for more equipment.
-Whenever you're in doubt about whether something would fit, you're better off not buying it.
+Keep your gym’s available space in the back of your mind as you shop for more equipment.
+Whenever you’re in doubt about whether something would fit, you’re better off not buying it.